About

 Sarah Diamond, MLA

 Sarah Diamond is a Project Manager at Practice Landscape.
 Her work examines the intersection of representation, memory, and maintenance in landscape practice and discourse.
-Currently, Sarah manages the landscape strategy and long-term landscape succession of a post-agricultural site in Lake County, Illinois.
+Currently, Sarah manages the landscape strategy and long-term landscape design of a post-agricultural site in Lake County, Illinois.
 This project includes close collaboration with hydrologists and ecologists as the highly disturbed site is analyzed and, over time, with the adaptation of maintenance practices, woodlands, meadowlands, and forestlands succeed agricultural fields.
 Sarah a Landscape Architecture Foundation Olmsted Scholar from the Harvard Graduate School of Design, a former co-chair of Womxn in Design, and co-organizer of the 2018 Convergence at the Confluence of Power, Identity & Design.
 She continues her longstanding art practice, working in oil to reconcile the spatial and the imagined.

 Joanna Lombard, AIA, LEED AP